 - Last but not least, this tangerine yoghurt parfait is the perfect light breakfast on-the-go

-- - 349g of silken tofu (I used firm silken tofu)
+- 350 g tofu I used firm silken tofu

 In the meantime, steam kale over a boiling pan of water (or just boil).
 Steaming is the healthier option as some of the nutrients might leak into water.
 Make sure to season it with a generous pinch of salt.